swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 ## Motivation

-The Swift concurrency runtime already provides means of dynamically tracking and checking the tasks's current executor, and APIs like `assertIsolated` and `assumeIsolated` are built on top of that functionality.
+The Swift concurrency runtime dynamically tracks the current executor of a running task in thread-local storage.
+To run code on behalf of a task, an executor must call into the runtime, and the runtime will set up the tracking appropriately.
+APIs like `assertIsolated` and `assumeIsolated` are built on top of that functionality and perform their checks by comparing the expected executor with the current executor tracked by the runtime.
+If the current thread is not running a task, the runtime treats it as if it were running a non-isolated function, and the comparison will fail.

-In those APIs the expected executor is compared with the "current" executor of a current task which is tracked by the runtime.
-If the code calling the comparison logic is not running within a Swift concurrency task, the comparison fails, as there are no two executors that can be compared.
+This logic is not sufficient to handle the situation in which code is running on an actor's serial executor, but the code is not associated with a task.
+Swift's default actor executors currently do not provide any way to enqueue work on them that is not associated with a task, so this situation does not apply to them.
+However, many custom executors do provide other APIs for enqueuing work, such as the `async` method on `DispatchSerialQueue`.
+These APIs are not required to inform the Swift concurrency runtime before running the code.
+As a result, the runtime will be unaware that the current thread is associated with an actor's executor, and checks like `assumeIsolated` will fail.
+This is undesirable because, as long as the executor still acts like a serial executor for any non-task code it runs this way, the code will still be effectively actor-isolated: no code that accesses the actor's isolated state can run concurrently with it.

-This logic is not sufficient to be able to handle the situation in which code is runnin on the correct queue or thread, and mutual exclusion is properly ensured, however, the calling code is not being called from a task and therefore the check fails unexpectedly.
-The following example demonstrates such situation:
+The following example demonstrates such a situation:

 ```swift
 import Dispatch